coderefinery/testing/_episodes/03-frameworks.md

 ## [pytest](http://doc.pytest.org)

-Very easy to set up: Anaconda, Miniconda, or virtualenv.
+Very easy to set up: Anaconda, Miniconda, virtualenv, or pipenv.

 Very easy to use: Prefix a function with "test\_" and the test runner will execute it.
 No need to subclass anything.